EvSecDev/APTHistoryLogger/README.md

 - Built-in remote syslog option
 - Dedicated configuration file so specific CLI arguments are not needed

+## Installation

+A Debian package is provided for installation.
+Just `apt install ./apt-history-logger.deb` and you are done!
+Binary is at `/usr/bin/apthl`, Systemd service is called `apthl.service`.

 ## Notes

 ### Log File Monitoring